ItCallum/MComp-Computer-Science-Dissertation/README.md

 an ideal energy-saving state when not in use.
 However, most polices are programmed for static use and don’t account for device high and low usage peaks meaning they will be un-optimal at certain times.
-Printers are an example of one these devices and when printing is 10-16% of ICT related energy consumption in higher education [9], the small amount of wasted per device starts to add up
+Printers are an example of one these devices and when printing is 10-16% of ICT related energy consumption in higher education, the small amount of wasted per device starts to add up

 Note:
 For reasons I am unable to link the code that i used as it is private data that I have been given for this task.